-The Seymour Demonstration Forest is a perfect place to visit almost any time of the year.
-Because the path goes through the trees, it doesn’t get a lot of sunlight, which means that although it’s beautiful on a sunny day, the weather doesn’t affect the experience as much as most other places in the Lower Mainland.
+The Seymour Demonstration Forest is a perfect place to visit almost any time of year.
+Because the path goes through the trees, it doesn’t get a lot of sunlight, especially in colder months.
+This means that although it’s beautiful on a sunny day, the weather doesn’t affect the experience as much as most other places in the Lower Mainland.

 Demonstration Forest Directions

 The area is best accessed by car up Lillooet Road, up the hill past Capilano University.
 Just drive to the top of the road to the parking lot.
-Note – there is no public transit if you go this way.
+(NOTE:: There is no public transit if you go this way.)

-Another way to get to the Seymour Demonstration Forest is via Lynn Canyon.
-Drive (or take transit) to the top of Lynn Valley Road, walk down the hill, across the bridge and up the trail, about 10 or so minutes, until you reach the same parking lot that you would have reached driving up Lillooet Road.
-From the parking lot you can walk to Rice Lake, or ride your bicycle or jog along the Demonstration Forest’s paved path/roadway.
+From the top of Lynn Valley Road, walk down the hill, across Pipe Bridge and up the trail for about 10 or so minutes.
+If you do that you’ll reach the same parking lot that you would have reached driving up Lillooet Road.
+From the parking lot, you can walk to Rice Lake, or ride your bicycle or jog along the Demonstration Forest’s paved path/roadway.

-TIP #1: Especially in the fall, if hiking in a more remote part of the park (i.e., away from noisy people), wear a bell or talk lots to scare away the bears.
+TIP #1: Especially in the fall, if hiking in a more remote part of the park (i.e. away from noisy people), wear a bell or talk lots to scare away the bears.